Sustainability at the core: moving from gut feeling to facts

 Increasingly, governments, investors, consumers, clients and employees all want sustainability to be backed by solid metrics.
 To substantiate claims in purchasing, for non-financial reporting, for design decisions and performance monitoring, and for many more reasons.

 One example of how sustainability is taken to the next level is the European Green Deal, announced by the European Commission in late 2019.
 This landmark policy document included a focus on concrete measures, such as reliable, comparable and verifiable information for buyers and green claims substantiated against a standard methodology.
-In practice, the EC envisions digitalisation tools to increase transparency and prevent false green claims by companies.
+In practice, the EC envisions digitalization tools to increase transparency and prevent false green claims by companies.

 Let’s create facts that inspire action

 This increased demand can be the driving factor behind taking metrics and reporting to the next level: the level where these facts can empower you to take action.
 Companies can be more efficient and reliable in their sustainability assessments by moving away from ad-hoc reports for each individual purpose.
-And if these metrics are made scalable and available to a much broader audience, like business units, design teams, procurement, management and even clients and people outside the organisation, they lend even more credibility to environmental performance claims.
+And if these metrics are made scalable and available to a much broader audience, like business units, design teams, procurement, management and even clients and people outside the organization, they lend even more credibility to environmental performance claims.

 There is a lot of energy and drive around sustainability, with many people motivated to contribute to a shared purpose and who deserve to know what the contribution of an idea is.
 How do various options score against each other?
 Do we end up triggering trade-off effects with our decisions?
-These kinds of insights allow companies to confidently move away from gut-feeling and towards fact-based decision making and action.
+These kinds of insights allow companies to confidently move away from gut-feeling and towards fact-based decision-making and action.

 The tools are there for fast implementation